jessicacliong/Pet-Stays-API-Webserver/README.md

 - PostgreSQL is a freely available and open-source database system that offers users the flexibility to customize and expand its functionalities, including the addition of new data types, functions, operators, indexing methods, and procedural languages.

-- With a rich 30-year development history, PostgreSQL has earned a strong reputation for its reliability, robustness, extensibility, and data integrity.
+- PostgreSQL has earned a strong reputation for its reliability, robustness, extensibility, and data integrity.
 It is compatible with major operating systems like Linux, Windows, MacOS, and more.

 - The database's popularity is evident from its extensive usage by 44% of professional developers in 2021, with a continuous growth trend.
 Prominent companies such as Apple, Netflix, Reddit, Instagram, and Spotify rely on PostgreSQL.